-No. A contractor may only bid each phase individually if the owner/lender is requesting bids for the phases as separate contracts.
+No. The limit is the maximum contract a licensed contractor may undertake on one or more construction contracts on a single construction site or subdivision site for a single client.
 A contractor is prohibited from bidding or contracting in excess of the monetary license limit established by the State Contractors Board.